Start running payroll and benefits with Gusto

 On September 11, 2019, California passed AB5, an employment law that will rewrite the rules of worker classification within the Golden State.
-The law takes effect on January 1, 2020.
+The law took effect on January 1, 2020.

 Why AB5 is a big deal for California employers